 Guideline 3.1 contains requirements for the documentation that manufacturers supply to jurisdictions that use their systems.
 In this context, "user" refers to election officials, and "system" refers to a voting system or individual voting device.
 The user documentation is also included in the technical date package (TDP) given to test labs.
 The sections in 3.1 cover

-- System overview covers documentation that explains the physical and logical structure of the system, its components, how it is structured, details about the software, and so forth.
+1 - System overview documentation covers documentation that explains the physical and logical structure of the system, its components, how it is structured, details about the software, and so forth.

-- System performance documentation gives details on how the system performs in normal operation as well as its constraints and limits.
+2 - System performance documentation gives details on how the system performs in normal operation as well as its constraints and limits.